 From online therapy to magical kitchen appliances, there are plenty of ways to enhance your lifestyle while living with ADHD.
 Here are a few of my top wellness picks.

 Not everybody is that lucky.
-Sometimes you need to go through a dud or two before you find something that really works.
-In the era od COVID-19, it’s even more important to have access to this person remotely and regardless of whether you have health insurance.
-That’s why I have been recommending BetterHelp (aff) to our community, and I’ve been hearing great feedback so far.
+Sometimes you need to go through a dud or two (or more) before you find somebody who really works well with you.
+Or you don’t have insurance.
+In the era od COVID-19, it’s even more important to have ongoing access to remote therapy regardless of insurance status.

 The Instant Pot